jaspector

 Plumbing inspector: Thursdays 8:00 AM to 9:30 AM EST at Knott County Health Department (880 West Main Street)

-Typical inspection sequence: State building, electrical, plumbing, HVAC, and elevator inspectors review their respective trades after permit issuance.
+Typical sequence: State building, electrical, plumbing, HVAC, and elevator inspectors review their respective trades after permit issuance.

-Do I need a building permit in unincorporated Knott County, KY?
+01 Do I need a building permit in unincorporated Knott County, KY?

 Building, plumbing, HVAC, electrical, and septic permits are required for housing and construction projects.

-How do I apply for a building permit in unincorporated Knott County, KY?
+02 How do I apply for a building permit in unincorporated Knott County, KY?

-1. Contact Knott County Fiscal Court by phone (606-785-5592) or email (info@knottky.com) to describe the proposed building, plumbing, HVAC, electrical, or septic work.
+To apply for a building permit in unincorporated Knott County, KY, follow these steps: 1.
+Contact Knott County Fiscal Court by phone (606-785-5592) or email (info@knottky.com) to describe the proposed building, plumbing, HVAC, electrical, or septic work.
 2. Confirm which permits are required with the fiscal court.
 3. Submit plans, drawings, and paperwork as requested by the fiscal court; exact forms are not published online.
 4. Once the county accepts the submission, schedule the required inspections with the state inspectors.
 5. Coordinate any reinspection requests with the DHBC inspectors.

-How do I schedule a building inspection in unincorporated Knott County, KY?
+03 How do I schedule a building inspection in unincorporated Knott County, KY?

-Inspections can be scheduled via: Knott County Fiscal Court (606-785-5592) or state inspectors via DHBC directory.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Knott County, KY via: Knott County Fiscal Court (606-785-5592) or state inspectors via DHBC directory.